 Most of the foreigners coming to Japan only need a valid passport and are eligible to enter Japan without a visa.
-Over 60 countries have visa-waiver arrangements with Japan for foreigners on short-term trips, e.g. for traveling, visiting friends, conducting business negotiations, etc. After 90 days the visa can be renewed for another 90 days for most of the countries
+Nearly 70 countries have visa-waiver arrangements with Japan for foreigners on short-term trips, for example for traveling, visiting friends, conducting business negotiations, etc. After 90 days the visa can be renewed for another 90 days for most of the countries.

 Everyone whose country of origin is not listed among the nations with visa-waiver arrangements has to apply for a visa before coming to Japan.
 There are general visas for short-term visits and special visas for medical stays of up to six months.
 Have a look at this “Guide to Japanese visas” in order to learn more about the respective requirements.

-For a long-term stay, though, you need to fulfill the requirements for completely different kinds of visas.
-Diplomatic and official visas apply to the staff of foreign embassies and consulates.
+Expats who do not meet these criteria will still need to apply for another kind of long-term visa.
+Diplomatic and official visas are available specifically for the staff of foreign embassies and consulates.
 General long-term visas, on the other hand, cover the categories of cultural activities, pre-college and college education, professional training, and dependent family members of long-term foreign residents.

-Most expats will probably be interested in the possibility of acquiring a visa-plus-work-permit for taking up gainful employment in Japan.
+Most expats will probably be interested in the possibility of acquiring a work or long-term stay visa for taking up gainful employment in Japan.
 Such a visa can be issued to foreign employees and self-employed expats according to the following classifications: